-If you wear glasses, bring two pairs of glasses on every trip!
+If you wear glasses, bring two pairs on every trip!
 "When I was 14, my glasses fell off and sank to the bottom of the ocean as I was looking at fish in Greece," says Dr. Sumers.
 "While everyone else toured the Acropolis, my mom and I had to spend the day in search of an English-speaking ophthalmologist and a very fast optician!"
-Similarly, if you wear contacts, bring an extra pair — and your glasses.
+Similarly, if you wear contacts, bring an extra pair — in addition to your glasses.

 Always travel with your contact lens case in your carry-on, and two bottles of contact lens solution.
-If one opens and spills, you have a backup.
-If your eyes feel uncomfortable, take your contacts out and put them in sterile contact lens solution in their case — not a cup (yes, the flight attendants have unknowingly thrown out cups with the contacts in them while the passenger slept).
-Never store your contacts in water — water isn’t sterile and in some countries, it may even have bacteria that can cause serious eye infections.
+If one bottle opens and spills, you'll have a backup.
+If your eyes feel uncomfortable, take out your contacts and put them in sterile contact lens solution in their case — not in a cup (yes, flight attendants have unknowingly thrown out cups with the contacts in them while the passenger slept).
+Never store your contacts in water — water isn’t sterile, and in some countries it may even have bacteria that can cause serious eye infections.

 If you take prescription eye drops, be sure to bring extra unopened bottles with you.
 "Do not assume that a prescription from the United States can be filled in Britain (as one of my patients discovered) or that the same drops are even available in France (as another patient discovered).
-If you need eye drops for allergies, glaucoma or dry eye, be sure to bring them with you, and bring extras!"
+If you need eye drops for allergies, glaucoma or dry eye, be sure to bring them with you – and pack extras!"

 Just because it isn't painful doesn't mean it isn't serious.
 "One patient called me because he was having new floaters, flashes and blurred vision.
 He wasn't very concerned because he wasn't having any pain, so he wanted to schedule an appointment for the following week when he’d be home from vacation.
 But the symptoms are signs of a retinal detachment.
 Fortunately, he followed my advice to see a local ophthalmologist and his retinal detachment was treated the next day."

-Vision symptoms can indicate other health problems.
+Vision changes can be a sign of other health problems.
 When we travel, we change our eating and drinking habits.
 Blurred vision can indicate a hypertensive crisis, a stroke or out-of-control diabetes.
 "One of my patients called me from a conference because his vision was very blurry.
 He’d been out having a wonderful time with the other convention goers; eating, drinking and staying out late.
 When he went to a local hospital, they found that his blood sugar level was about five times what it should have been.
 Until then, he didn't know he had diabetes."

 "No matter where you go, there is always something new to see and learn, so take care of your eyes while you’re traveling to ensure you can get the most out of your vacation," says Dr. Sumers, pictured here with an orangutan while traveling in Borneo.